Kazu-Kusa/mentabotix/README.md

 - In Botix, a state is represented by the `MovingState` class.
 Each state might have associated actions like setting motor speeds or changing direction.
+- A state describe the robot's **moving behavior**, 4 motor speeds in this case

 #### Transitions

 - Transitions between states are handled by the `MovingTransition` class.
 They define how and when the robot moves from one state to another, possibly based on sensor inputs or internal conditions.
+- Transitions describe how the robot **moves** from one state to another

 ### Building Your Control Schema